chutommy/observer/README.md

 $ go get github.com/chutified/observer
 ```

-Or get `install.sh` file and run this in the same location to install all depencies and the Observer software (Unix only):
+Or get `install.sh` file and run this in the same location to install all depencies and the Observer software (can takes up to 15 minutes, depends on the performence):

 ```bash
 $ ./install